argosatcore/Macbian/README.md

     i915.lvds_channel_mode=2 i915.modeset=1 i915.lvds_use_ssc=0

 6-Press the `f10` key to save the changes made to the boot parameters.

-7-Now you should be able to
+7-Now you should be able to use the integrated graphics, thus eliminating any graphical glitches that made the computer unusable before.
+Boot into a `live-session`.

+8- Proceed with the installation of the OS.

+9-Reboot.

+10-Repeat steps 1 to 6.